CAR-dano/form-app/README.md

 ## 📦 Building the App

 To create a release build for Android, use the following command.
-The build name and number are derived from `pubspec.yaml`.
+The build name and number are derived from `pubspec.yaml` and the CI workflow.

 ```bash
 flutter build apk --release